chetnashah/javawork/javaconcurrency.md

 Linux States -  state (R is `running`, S is `sleeping`, D is `sleeping in an uninterruptible wait`, Z is `zombie`,T is `traced or stopped`)

 Checking Windows thread states - download (Process Explorer) http://technet.microsoft.com/en-us/sysinternals/bb896653.aspx

+## Synchronization actions

+Synchronization actions, which are:

+1. `Volatile read`.
+A volatile read of a variable.
+2. `Volatile write`.
+A volatile write of a variable.
+3. `Lock`.
+Locking a monitor
+4. `Unlock`.
+Unlocking a monitor.
+5. The (synthetic) `first and last action of a thread`. (everything has to be flushed before start of a thread and at end of a thread), thus introducing a synchronization order/barrier.
+6. Actions that start a thread or detect that a thread has terminated (§17.4.4).

+jni actions.

+## Happens-before order

+If we have two actions x and y, we write `hb(x, y)` to indicate that x happens-before y.

+1. If x and y are actions of the same thread and x comes before y in program order, then hb(x, y).
+There is a happens-before edge from the end of a constructor of an object to the start of a finalizer (§12.6) for that object.

+2. If an action x synchronizes-with a following action y, then we also have hb(x, y).

+3. If hb(x, y) and hb(y, z), then hb(x, z).

 ### JNI and threads